DrGregoryHouse/AngularJS_GetSterted/README.md

 - Add use of `ng-repeat` on a table to display user's repository.
 - Add CSS for table diplay style.

-### Step 3
+### Step 3 - Lists (ng-repeat)

-In this part, username information is placed in a view.
+In this step, repositories from a user on Github are queried and displayed on a table.

 ```git
 git checkout Step03